Frequently Asked Questions

 Prospective students may attempt to reach out to the Program Director or faculty from the program they have interest.
-It is recommended that students submit an application and transcript to the Office of Graduate Admissions and Academic Services prior to any discussion with faculty because these documents provide the faculty member with background information prior to any communication with students.
+It is recommended that students submit an application and transcript to the Office of Graduate Admissions and Academic Services prior to any discussion with faculty because these documents provide the faculty member with background information which may be beneficial to have before any communication with students.

-Local students also have an opportunity to attend one of the information sessions held at University of Saint Joseph a half dozen times per year.
+Local students also have an opportunity to attend a Graduate Open House held at University of Saint Joseph approximately 4-5 times per year.
 These information sessions provide students with an opportunity to meet representatives from each of the graduate programs face-to-face.

 Q: What happens after I apply?

-A: Once a student’s application is processed, the student will receive a direct mailing comprised of a welcome letter informing the student of their student ID number and the required matriculation documents for their program as well as an insert showing the location of the required forms on our website.
+A: Once a student’s application is processed, the student will receive a direct mailing comprised of a welcome letter informing the student of their student ID number, the required admission requirements, and additional information about the admission process as well as an insert providing assistance on completing each admission requirement.

-Once the student receives the direct mailing, the student should begin the process of completing the necessary tasks associated with submitting all the required matriculation documents for their particular graduate program.
+Once the student receives the direct mailing, the student should begin the process of completing the necessary tasks associated with submitting all the admission requirements for their particular graduate program.
 Some of the tasks may include contacting previous institutions to submit transcripts, references to write letters of recommendation, and a source (physician, previous institution, etc...) who can verify the student’s immunization history.

-Q: Where do I submit the required matriculation documents?
+Q: Where do I submit the admission requirements?

 A: All documents (excluding the Proof of Immunization form) should be submitted to the Office of Graduate Admissions and Academic Services by mail, walk-in, email (email@example.com), or fax (860.231.5479).
-Students may submit documents piece-by-piece or wait and submit all the required matriculation documents at once.
+Students may submit documents piece-by-piece or wait and submit all the admission documents at once.

 The Proof of Immunization form should be submitted to Health Services directly by mail, walk-in, or fax (860.231.6794).

-International students asked to submit additional matriculation documents should submit these documents directly to the Office of Graduate Admissions and Academic Services.
+International students asked to submit additional admission requirements should submit these documents directly to the Office of Graduate Admissions and Academic Services.

 In the event a student would like an update on the contents of their student file, the student should contact the Office of Graduate Admissions and Academic Services by phone (860.231.5261) or email (firstname.lastname@example.org).

-Q: What happens after I’ve submitted all the required matriculation documents?
+Q: What happens after I’ve submitted all the admission requirements?

-A: After a student has submitted all the required matriculation documents, a copy of the file is sent to the program listed on their application for review.
-Once the Program Director has rendered a decision, the student is notified by the Office of Graduate Admissions and Academic Services through direct mail.
+A: After a student has submitted all the admission requirements, a copy of the file is sent to the program listed on their application for review.
+Once the Program Director has rendered a decision, the student is notified by the Office of Graduate Admissions and Academic Services through direct mail and email.

 Q: When am I eligible to register for classes?